arliber/django-playground/README.md

 4. posts endpoint returns all post so pagination must be done in clientside
 5. using sqlite - shuld use MySQL/Postgres
 6. posts endpoint return auatrho id and not the name so lookup must be done in client side
+7. latest articles enpoint is static
+8. no test
+9. no API endpoints documentation
+10. folder structure is not optimal

+## Client side

+> Tested with Node 10.x

+Start dev server:
+1. Make sure backend is runnin (above)
+2. Run `npm run serve`

+### Mistakes
+1. No Vuex
+2. No Vue router
+3. ESLint is not strict enough
+4. Pagination is entirely local